Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 14

 lunch, and after lunch

-went down the Bouski
+went down the Mouski

 Bazaar to get some presents

-for Uncle Arthur & the Aunts
+for Uncle Arthur & the Aunts.

 and bang went several

-Al francs to get them but in the
+what to get them, but in the

-end got silver ash tray
+end got a silver ash tray

 for Uncle, and a silver trinket